CONTACT OUR DIRECT HELP LINE 778.688.MIRA(6472)

 First I would be practical: I would make sure that my family knows all the passwords.
-Then I would just sit with my husband and two kids and give them as much wisdom as possible to LIV their best life.
+Then I would just sit with my husband and two kids and give them as much wisdom as possible to live their best life.
 Why am I crying?!!
-Oh, and could I get life insurance on such short notice?
+Oh, and should I get life insurance on such short notice?
 Or would that be illegal?

 If you could trade places with any famous person, living or dead, who would it be, and what would you do differently?

-My previous life in Europe – I would love to have the brains and the determination of my grandfather.
-He was the founder of the ecological and environmental studies in former Czechoslovakia.
-He spoke 7 languages and became a world known authority in his field.
-His knowledge and cooperation with several Universities around the world made him an enemy and perceived danger to the communistic regime at that time.
-Many universities invited him and the whole family to live abroad but he chose not to escape the communism and his home country.
-I was too young (but old enough to carry half cut up pigs on my shoulders) when he passed away, so I don’t understand fully his reasoning behind the decision, but based on my limited knowledge and seeing and living the consequences of his choice, for the sake of my family and even professional development, I probably would have accepted that offer.
+I would love to have the brains and the determination of my grandfather.
+He was the founder of ecological and environmental studies in former Czechoslovakia.
+He spoke 7 languages and became a world-known authority in his field.
+His knowledge and cooperation with several Universities around the world made him an enemy and perceived danger to the communist regime at that time.
+Many universities invited him and his whole family to live abroad but he chose not to escape communism and his home country.
+I was young when he passed away, so I don’t understand fully his reasoning behind the decision, but based on my limited knowledge and seeing and living the consequences of his choice, for the sake of my family and even professional development, I probably would have accepted that offer.
 But who am I to judge?!

 I love garage sales.
-I refinish, reupholster any piece of furniture and turn the ugliest garage sale finds into cute accessories.
+I refinish, reupholster any piece of furniture, and turn the ugliest garage sale finds into cute accessories.
+I love painting, floral design, out of box creative thinking.
 I love ballroom dancing.
 I love sipping coffee and just talking with my husband and I love having one on one, deep talks with my children.
 They make my life purposeful.
 For them, I wake up every morning and want to become a better person, just to show them that everything is possible when you put your mind to it.
 And I absolutely dislike exercising.
-I obviously never put my mind to it… I must have lost and found more than 500 lbs in my lifetime.
+I obviously never put my mind to it… AND I must have lost and found more than 500 lbs in my lifetime.

 My favorite things to do: I am very creative, so anything requiring creativity excites me.
 I have been involved in interior design and staging for many years.
-It brings me so much joy to see my client’s property transforming to a sale-able product, leaving them with more money in their pocket, and making their move to the next chapter in their life much easier.
+It brings me so much joy to see my client’s property transforming into a saleable product, leaving them with more money in their pocket, and making their move to the next chapter in their life much easier.

-I am an introvert, so I don’t really enjoy small talks but I loooove meaningful conversations about life.
+I am an introvert, so I don’t really enjoy small talk but I loooove meaningful conversations about life.
 I don’t like parties but one on one talks truly excite me.

 My favorite music: ABBA, love songs.